RaoHamzaTariq/Power-BI-Projects/README.md

    - **Folder**: `/HealthCare Patient Reviews Project`
    - **Description**: Healthcare dashboard focused on  communication about medicine, untapped opportunities, declining HCAHPS scores and response rate.
    - **Features**: Analysis of patient survey, communication about medicine, untapped opportunities, declining HCAHPS scores and response rate.
-   - **Usage**: Instructions for utilizing the dashboard can be found in the README.md file of the Apple Environmental Emission Project folder.
+   - **Usage**: Instructions for utilizing the dashboard can be found in the README.md file of the HealthCare Patient Reviews Project folder.

 3. **Sales Analysis Dashboard**
    - **Folder**: `/Sales Analysis Project`